Symbolic Meanings of the Olympic Rings and Flame

-That famous Olympic flag you see every four years at the summer Olympics or the winter Olympics is the handwork of Coubertin.
+That famous Olympic flag you see every four years at the summer Olympics or the winter Olympics is the handwork of Pierre de Coubertin.
 The IOC president at that time, Coubertin, submitted the 5 interlaced ringed flags to the committee in 1914.
 They symbolically represent the five parts (continents) of the world.
 The five colors, from left to right, are blue, yellow, black, green, and red.

 The Games, right from its onset, began reaching out to countries from all four corners of the world.
 They were open to participants regardless of their race, religion, ethnicity and sexual orientation.
 One could also interpret those colors on the flag, and how interconnected the rings are, as showcasing the value of teamwork in sports as well as all other human endeavors.